 Question 3: One tends to sacrifice their personal inclinations as they move forward in their professional lives.
-How were you able to get them on your advantage?
+What do you think about this?

 Answer: Look, I am at a stage where there are certain comforts.
 But I think, you should not sacrifice your personal inclinations for professional lives.
 For me, fitness is important even if I am working 15 hours a day.

 There are certain things that define you, if you change those things then you are not yourself.